-- Retrieve them from a product DVD, a service DVD, or from backup media. - Generate them, if source maintained, by using VMFHLASM or VMFEXUPD. - 3.
+- a.
+Retrieve them from backup media. - b.
+Generate them, if source was maintained, by using VMFHLASM or VMFEXUPD. - 3.
 Use the SERVICE command to rebuild the parts without the PTF that was removed:

 4. Put the rebuilt parts into production: